Syllabus - Table of Contents

 To learn about more stuff, more quickly, you can also find events and lots of SF-related chat with the Lawrence Science Fiction Club!
 Info, discussions, and (hopefully soon!) meeting times are regularly posted at our Facebook page.
 Know of something of interest to like-minded folks?
 Join and drop a note there!

-Here's a cool event each Spring, right after finals:
+Here's a cool event each Spring, right after Spring finals:

 Sticking around for the summer?
-Don't miss the annual Campbell Conference and Awards weekend in late June or early July!
+Don't miss the annual Campbell Conference and Awards weekend in June.

 Want to take more speculative-fiction courses?
 You're in luck!
 Check out our growing list of offerings.